Ericsson/CodeCompass/doc/docker_user_guide.md

 ```

 In contrast by its name this script (now) only starts the backend database.
 But
 writes the further necessary commands to the console.
-The next command should be
+The commands should be
-started in an other shell:
+started in an other shell, because the first are used by the database server:

 ```bash
 docker-compose -f <cc_source_dir>/scripts/docker/CC-Runtime/docker-compose.yaml up xercesparser